It’s common knowledge that SEO & Online reviews are closely linked. The importance of reviews for SEO is undeniable.

 Not all review sites & platforms are equal in the almighty eyes of Google — even if it’s a verified Google Review Partner.
 When chasing up review sites for SEO purposes you’ll have to consider a number of factors.

-- How many business are active on this site?
+- How many businesses are active on this site?

 - How does this platform fight fake reviews?